Gisleburt/homelab/README.md

 ## Commands

+Make commands will use empty files in `build/` to keep track of changes

+### `make build/cluster`

+The only cammand you'll really need, once the [Preparation](#Preparation) steps are complete.
+It will set up the PoE hat, remove the swap file, and (todo) install the appropriate services.

-# `make build.ansible`
+### `make build/ansible`

 Creates the ansible docker image that will be used to run ansible playbooks.
+This is run automatically but `build/cluster` so there is no need to run it separately.